If you own a local business, chances are you rely on your rankings in local search results for generating enquiries and footfall.

 If you’re not already leveraging Google’s ‘near me’ searches to your advantage, you’re likely losing out to your competitors.

-Before we dive into our top tips for optimising for ‘near me’ searches, let’s check out why ‘near me’ searches are vital for a successful local business.
+Before we dive into our top tips for optimising for google ‘near me’ searches, let’s check out why ‘near me’ searches are vital for a successful local business.

 ‘Near me’ search queries are defined by those that are looking for specific products and services in a specified location.
 The search intent is generally associated with wanting to make an immediate purchase at the time of the search.